Order of Assassins: The next generation

 The Isma'ili response to the Seljuk invasion of 1126 was multi-faceted.
 In Rudbar, a new and powerful fortress was built at Maymundiz and new territories acquired.
 To the east, the Seljuk stronghold of Sistan was raided in 1129.
 That same year, Mahmud II, son of Muhammad I Tapar, and sultan of Isfahan, decided to sue for peace with Alamut.
 Unfortunately, the Isma'ili envoys to Mahmud II were lynched by an angry mob following their audience with the sultan.
 The demand by Kiya Buzurg Ummid for punishment of the perpetrators was refused.
 That prompted an Assassin attack on Qazvin, resulting in the loss of 400 lives in addition to a Turkish emir.
 A counterattack on Alamut was inconclusive.

 In Syria, Assassin leader Bahram was replaced by another mysterious Persian named Isma'il al-'Ajami who, like Bahram, was supported by al-Mazdaghani, the pro-Isma'ili vizier to Toghtekin.
-After the death of Toghtekin in 1128, his son and successor Taj a-Mulk Buri began to free Damascus of Assassins.
-Supported by his military commander Yusuf ibn Firuz, al-Mazdaghani was murdered and his head publicly displayed.
-The Damascenes turned on the Assassins leaving "dogs yelping and quarreling over their limbs and corpses."
+After the death of Toghtekin in 1128, his son and successor Taj a-Mulk Buri began working to free Damascus of the Assassins, supported by his military commander Yusuf ibn Firuz. al-Mazdaghani was murdered and his head publicly displayed.
+The Damascenes turned on the Assassins, leaving "dogs yelping and quarreling over their limbs and corpses."
 At least 6000 Assassins died, and the rest, including Isma'il (who had turned Banias over to the Franks), fled to Frankish territory.
 Isma'il was killed in 1130, temporarily disabling the Assassins' Syrian mission.
-Nevertheless, Alamut organized a counterstrike, with two Persian Assassins disguised as Turkish soldiers who struck down Buri in 1131.
-The Assassins were hacked to pieces by Buri's guards, and he died of his wounds the following year.
+Nevertheless, Alamut organized a counterstrike, with two Persian Assassins disguised as Turkish soldiers striking down Buri in 1131.
+The Assassins were hacked to pieces by Buri's guards, but Buri died of his wounds the following year.

 Mahmud II died in 1131 and his brother Ghiyath ad-Din Mas'ud (Mas'ud) was recognized as successor by Abbasid caliph al-Mustarshid.
-The succession was contested by Mahmud's son and other brothers, and al-Mustarshid was draw into the conflict.
+The succession was contested by Mahmud's son and other brothers, and al-Mustarshid was drawn into the conflict.
 The caliph al-Mustarshid was taken prisoner by Seljuk forces in 1135 near Hamadan and pardoned with the proviso that he abdicate.
 Left in his tent studying the Quran, he was murdered by a large group of Assassins.
 Some suspected Mas'ud and even Ahmad Sanjar with complicity, but the chronicles of contemporaneous Arab historians ibn al-Athir and ibn al-Jawzi do not bear that out.
 The Isma'ilis commemorated the caliph's death with seven days and nights of celebration.